jpggvilaca/intel_assignment/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Instructions

-- Clone the project
 - Rename `.env.example` to `.env` and replace the api keys with your own
+- Run `yarn` to install dependencies
-- Run `yarn start`
+- Run `yarn start`.
+A new tab should open automatically in your browser

 - Node > 10 is required.